justanotheruser/lexi/.devcontainer/README.md

    cp env.example .env
    # Edit .env with your actual API keys
    ```
-3. **Install Dependencies**: Dependencies are automatically installed when the container starts
+3. **Install Dependencies**: Poetry dependencies are automatically installed when the container starts
 4. **Start Development**: The container is ready for development!

 ## Environment Variables